- 1 MARKETING MANAGEMENT

 - Branding, labeling, and packaging of the product

 - Marketing and promotion of a product, etc.

-I would like to express my special thanks of gratitude to my teacher—well as our principal —who gave me the golden opportunity to do this wonderful project on the topic of Marketing Managements which also helped me in doing a lot of research and I came to know about so many new things.
+I would like to express my special thanks of gratitude to my teacher—well as our principal who gave me the golden opportunity to do this wonderful project on the topic of Marketing Management which also helped me in doing a lot of research and I came to know about so many new things.
 I am thankful to them.
-Secondly, I would also like to thank my parents and friends who helped me a lot in finalizing this project within the limited time frames.
+Secondly, I would also like to thank my parents and friends who helped me a lot in finalizing this project within the limited time frame.

 - Friends and family